Yes, bees are attracted to light. They have an innate positive phototactic response to light, which means they move towards light sources.

 Nevertheless, there a few reasons why this could still happen.

-They could be hosting a zombie fly in their bodies – a parasite that alters their behavior and circadian clock, so they tend to fly towards lights and leave their hive when they usually wouldn’t.
+They could be hosting a zombie fly in their bodies – a parasite that alters their behavior and the circadian clock, so they tend to fly towards lights and leave their hive when they usually wouldn’t.
 Or, they could be distracted by lights if they still haven’t reached the deep sleep phase.